wbing520/ai-performance-engineering/code/ch2/README.md

 # Chapter 2: AI System Hardware Overview

+## Summary
+These examples demonstrate how to inspect, understand, and benchmark your hardware (GPU architecture, memory hierarchy, tensor cores, NVLink) and relate those capabilities to practical utilization.

+## Performance Takeaways
+- Report compute capability, memory bandwidth, and cache topology to estimate ceilings
+- Compare precision modes and Tensor Core utilization effects on throughput
+- Monitor utilization/temperature/power to validate sustained performance
+- Inspect NVLink status and understand inter-GPU bandwidth implications
+- Map hardware counters to expected model throughput and latency targets

 This directory contains code examples that demonstrate the core hardware concepts from Chapter 2 of the AI Performance Engineering book.

 ## Key Concepts Demonstrated